-Salary and benefit costs were lower than budgeted, with a variance of \$1,165,464.
+Salary and Benefit costs were lower than budgeted, with a total variance of \$2,285,545.
 This is due to a combination of regular employee turnover during this fiscal year and vacant positions that were budgeted but not immediately filled.
-In addition, a reorganization and restructure during the fall of 2020 which eliminated selected positions and lowered the full time equivalent from 148 to 120 going forward.

-General Operating Expenditures were less than final budget by \$765,823.
+General Operating Expenditures were less than final budget by \$614,667.
 Below is an analysis of the significant activities comprising this variance: